LoveElysia1314/MarkerGUI/marker_README.md

 Marker benchmarks favorably compared to cloud services like Llamaparse and Mathpix, as well as other open source tools.

 The above results are running single PDF pages serially.
-Marker is significantly faster when running in batch mode, with a projected throughput of 122 pages/second on an H100 (.18 seconds per page across 22 processes).
+Marker is significantly faster when running in batch mode, with a projected throughput of 25 pages/second on an H100.

 See [below](#benchmarks) for detailed speed and accuracy benchmarks, and instructions on how to run your own benchmarks.